-Ryanair Holdings' capital stock consists of Ordinary Shares, each having a par value of 0.635 Euro cents.
-As of March 31, 2009, a total of 1,473,356,159 Ordinary Shares were outstanding.
-On February 26, 2007, Ryanair effected a 2-for-1 share split by which each of its then existing Ordinary Shares, par value 1.27 Euro cents, was split into two new Ordinary Shares, par value 0.635 Euro cents.
+Ryanair Holdings' capital stock consists of Ordinary Shares, each having a par value of 0.635 euro cent.
+As of March 31, 2012, a total of 1,455,593,261 Ordinary Shares were outstanding.
+On February 26, 2007, Ryanair effected a 2-for-1 share split as a result of which each of its then existing Ordinary Shares, par value 1.27 euro cent, was split into two new Ordinary Shares, par value 0.635 euro cent.
 Each Ordinary Share entitles the holder thereof to one vote in respect of any matter voted upon by Ryanair Holdings' shareholders.